 It's recommended to upgrade your Redash instance, once there is a new release, to benefit from new features and bug fixes.
 These instructions assume you used our images to setup Redash, but even if you haven't they provide enough information to apply it to your setup.

 - Make sure to backup your data.
-You only need to backup your PostgreSQL metadata as the data in Redis is transient.
+You only need to backup Redash's PostgreSQL database (the database Redash stores metadata in, not the ones you might be querying) as the data in Redis is transient.

 /opt/redash/docker-compose.yml Redash image reference to the one you want to upgrade to.

 docker-compose stop server scheduler scheduled_worker adhoc_worker (you might need to list additional services if you updated your configuration)

 - Apply migration (if necessary):

 ubuntu user is part of the

 sudo usermod -aG docker $USER to add current user to the docker group.

 - Logout and login again.